AhsanRiaz786/leadzard/README.md

-# leadzard
+# LeadZard
-An ai powered open source lead generation app for early founders or anybody
+An open-source, AI-driven lead generation app designed for early-stage founders, indie hackers, marketers, and anyone who wants to find their ideal audience with just a single prompt.
+Just describe your product or target user, and Leadzard uses AI to find the right audience, suggest the best platforms, generate smart Google search queries, and extract useful public data — all in one simple flow.